salma-303/YOLOv5-Custom-Training/README.md

 # YOLOv5-Custom-Training
 This repository contains instructions and code for training the YOLOv5 object detection model on custom data for car detection.
-YOLOv5 is a popular and efficient deep learning model for real-time object detection, and customizing it to detect cars in your own datasets can be a valuable asset for various applications.
+YOLOv5 is a popular and efficient deep-learning model for real-time object detection, and customizing it to detect cars in your own datasets can be a valuable asset for various applications.
 Please browse the YOLOv5 [Docs](https://docs.ultralytics.com/yolov5/) for details.

 ## Prerequisites
 Before you begin, make sure you have the following prerequisites installed and set up: